soumitsalman/goredditor/README.md

 - [ ] Adding search functionality to retrieve posts and `subreddit`s
 - [ ] Stabilizing the code with better error handling and input validation
 - [ ] Retrieving comments of a given thread
+- [ ] Publish the api-s as golang libraries for everyone to use

+**Contact**
+If you want to contribute to the code base please feel free to do so.
+If you have any question feel free to reachout to me